BasicCode/Toshiba-T1200-PSU/README.md

 ![Board Installation](Images/pcb_installed_1.jpg "Board Installation")
 ![Board Installation](Images/pcb_installed_2.jpg "Board Installation")

+Some traces of power rail noise are included in the *images* directory.
+Ripple for the -22V and -9V rails were below the noise floor of my work bench and so have not been included.

 ## TODO and Errors
 * Create a video or page to document the install process.
+* 300mV ripple on the 12V rail under load, and a -1V spike when full load is applied.
+A clamping diode might be useful in a future revision.

 ## Thanks and References
 Thanks to these forums for helping sole so many problems: